Aakib-Mansuri/Daily_Top-10_News/README.md

-Using HTM, JavaScript and Fetch-Api Built a web page where user can see daily top 10 news and redirect to detail page.
+Using HTML, Bootstrap, JavaScript and Fetch-Api Built a web page where user can see daily top 10 news and redirect to detail page.